 Globally, as of March 1, 2020, the World Health Organization (WHO) is reporting 88,948 cases, with 8,774 of those cases outside of China.
 Estimates are that there have been 2,915 (approximate) deaths, globally.

-best place to buy provigil online 2018 Pay close attention to how fast the outbreak occurs, spreading all over the world.
+buy viramune online uk Pay close attention to how fast the outbreak occurs, spreading all over the world.
 This is why science literacy is critical to our survival and a higher quality of life.
 Thankfully, scientists all over the world are working on containing the outbreak.
 Science is global, everyone is impacted by even the slightest of events.